dsafarian/gen3sdk-python/docs/howto/fhir.md

 ## FHIR

-This integration aims to enhance the data ingestion capabilities of Gen3 by integrating a Fast Healthcare Interoperability Resources (FHIR) data ingestion pipeline & tools.
+This integration aims to enhance the data ingestion capabilities of Gen3 by integrating a Fast Healthcare Interoperability Resources (FHIR) data ingestion tools.
 FHIR is an important standard for working with Electronic Health Records (EHR) and we have started development of a Gen3 FHIR Proxy service.

-The overall goal is to allow users to seamlessly ingest data into an existing FHIR server.
-Gen3 is working on adding support for FHIR and this tool will help with data preparation and interaction in the future.
+Gen3 is working on adding support for FHIR and these tools will help with data preparation.

 The fhir commands can be invoked as follows